DestanT/blackjack-3-minute-challenge/README.md

 The biggest challenge of this project was realising that a global leaderboard was not as simple as 'simply uploading data to the internet'.
 I learned a global leaderboard would require a server and a database of some sort (in this case a simple text/JSON file would have sufficed).

 I even went as far as purchasing a Raspberry Pi to serve this purpose and did a substantial amount of research on how to 'build' a server.
-After everything, the part at which I felt I needed to let go of this ambition (for now!), is when I realised that github pages would only communicate with a server over HTTPS.
+After everything, the part at which I felt I needed to let go of this ambition (for now!), is when I realised that GitHub pages would only communicate with a server over HTTPS.
 My server would have only been on HTTP, and that extra layer of complexity, and given the time I had to finish the project meant I had to unfortunately postpone my ambition to create a global leaderboard.

 ### __Fixed Bugs__
 * Buttons correctly display and hide when they need to.
 * Poker chips:
-  * now correctly function even if player's hand is bust.
+  * Now correctly function even if the player's hand is busted.
-    * previosuly would only function when player chose to 'stand'.
+    * Previously would only function when the player chose to 'stand'.
-  * the white 'deduct $100' poker chip now takes into account if player has below $100 in bet value.
+  * The white 'deduct $100' poker chip now takes into account if the player has below $100 in bet value.
 * If the timer ran out while in the middle of a hand; game elements would not correctly display/function on reset.
 * Split button:
-  * now correctly hides if player chooses to stand.
+  * Now correctly hides if the player chooses to stand.
-    * previously the player could stand and then split card anyway - breaking the game.
+    * Previously the player could stand and then click 'Split' anyway - breaking the game.
-  * when the split card comes into play, now correctly calculates win/loss cash values.
+  * When the split card comes into play, now correctly calculates win/loss cash values.
 * Bet values are correctly calculated under all circumstances.
-  * previously bets over a certain amount would cause a bug in calculations.
+  * Previously bets over a certain amount would cause a bug in calculations.

 ### __Unfixed Bugs__
-* I have found that even though the same browser and version (Chrome - 113.0.5672.63) were being used, that on some laptops the 'Game Rules' section's scroll feature was not functioning as intended, instead the entire section was on display and viewing the bottom of the game rules meant users that were affected had to 'scroll away' from the game.
+* I have found that even though the same browser and version (Chrome - 113.0.5672.63) were being used, on some laptops, the 'Game Rules' section's scroll feature was not functioning as intended, instead, the entire section was on display, and viewing the bottom of the game rules meant users that were affected had to 'scroll away' from the game.
 Image of proper function below:\
 ![Scroll Bug](/documentation/bugs-rules-scroll.png)

 ## Technologies Used